Recurrent Urinary Tract Infections and Related Conditions

 Voiding cystourethrogram (VCUG or cystogram)

-A catheter (a hollow, soft tube) is used to inject an opaque dye into the bladder.
+An opaque dye is injected into the bladder through a catheter (a hollow, soft tube).
 This X-ray test can diagnose VUR and identify problems with the bladder or urethra.

 A cystoscope uses lenses and a light source within a tube inserted through the urethra to directly view the inside of the bladder.
 It's used when other tests or symptoms indicate a possible bladder abnormality.